Diploma in Chaplaincy and Spiritual Care

 Upon completion of the Diploma of Chaplaincy and Spiritual Care, graduates will be able to:

-- Reflect on their vocational identity as a chaplain or spiritual carer
+• Reflect on their personal and vocational identity as a chaplain or spiritual carer

 Bachelor of Ministry